TotallyInformation/node-red-contrib-uibuilder/README.md

 - Option to *not* use the local folders was broken.
 Now fixed.
 - Possible fix for loss of reconnection, see [Issue 3](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/3)

-v0.3.1

-- Fixed issue when no config settings found.
-Added getProps() function

-v0.3.0

-- Fixed incorrect line endings.
-Updated front-end manifest.json.
-Fixed minor error in uibuilder.js.
-Updated dependency versions.
-- Breaking changes due to new major version of Socket.IO ([v2](https://socket.io/blog/socket-io-2-0-0/)) and Webpack.
-Shouldn't impact anything since you need to restart Node-RED anyway.
-  However, you might need to force a full reload of any active clients.

 v0.2.1

 - Tweak this readme as the node seems to work OK.
 Removing the _Alpha_ label.